dhanji/dhanji.github.io/src/main/resources/pages/projects.markdown

        srcs: [ src: "src" test: "test" ]
        deps: [ junit:junit:3.8.1 ]
        scm:  [ url: "url:git:git@github.com:mikebrock/mvel.git" ]</pre>
-  * I have also represented Google on the JAX-RS, JSR-303 (Bean Validation) and Servlet expert groups.
-They have since withdrawn from these efforts.

 After Wave, I also worked on a few secret projects at Google.
 One of these was released as the [smart content discovery](http://googleblog.blogspot.com/2011/03/whats-new-with-blogger.html)